pwintz/pwintz.github.io/gsr_contract_src/br_11_grievance-and-arbitration_2022-2025.md

 a) A campus' failure to provide GSR lists in accordance with Article 30 - Union Access and Rights, and Article 31 - Union Security.
 b) "Locking out" employees in accordance with Article 19 - No Strikes.
 c) Failure to provide the necessary information to the UAW as set forth in Article 31 - Union Security.
-3. A grievant shall have the right to be represented at all steps of the Grievance Procedure by the UAW, another representative, be selfrepresented or by any person of their choice other than a University employee who has been designated as supervisorial, managerial or confidential within the meaning of the Higher Education EmployeeEmployer Relations Act (HEERA).
+3. A grievant shall have the right to be represented at all steps of the Grievance Procedure by the UAW, another representative, be selfrepresented or by any person of their choice other than a University employee who has been designated as supervisorial, managerial or confidential within the meaning of the Higher Education Employee Employer Relations Act (HEERA).
 The grievant shall provide the University written notice of the name and contact information of their representative, if applicable.
 The grievant's representative may be assisted in grievance meetings by one other representative and/or, if applicable, a union representative.

 ## B. FILING GRIEVANCES